Lisbon revisited (updated April 2024)

 https://www.facebook.com/pages/A-Taberna-da-Rua-das-Flores/292950570719522

-This is a “no reservations place”, unfortunately.
-It is also small and very typical.
+This is a very good albeit “no reservations place”.
+It is also small and very typical and well located.
 Go early to avoid queues.
 The daily changing menu is written up on a small blackboard and the waiter will happily translate the specials of the day for you.
 They provide an interesting mix of typical Portuguese dishes with a creative twist.

 TASCA DA ESQUINA